Delay-Dependent Distributed Kalman Fusion Estimation with Dimensionality Reduction in Cyber-Physical Systems: Introduction

 \subsection{Contributions}

 Motivated by the aforementioned analysis, we study the distributed stochastic dimensionality reduction fusion estimation problem with communication delays for the CPSs.
 Notice that the information loss is inevitable because of the dimensionality reduction and communication delays, and such a fusion estimation with incomplete information will degrade the estimation performance.
 Since the delays are caused by communication channels, the key issue is how to design an efficient dimensionality reduction strategy to guarantee the stability of the distributed fusion estimator.
 Although our previous works in \cite{c15,o24,c32} have studied the related stochastic dimensionality fusion estimation problems, there are still fundamental problems that cannot be solved up to now.
 In detail, \begin{itemize} \item When only considering stochastic dimensionality reduction strategy, the stable probability selection criterion in \cite{c32} was derived from the inequality relaxation of the matrix trace.
 However, the inequality relaxation will lead to certain conservatism, thus how to find a new derivation idea to reduce the conservatism is very important for the application of the proposed dimensionality reduction strategy.
-Notice that the stability conditions in \cite{c15} were directly derived from the similar derivation in \cite{c32}, and thus the corresponding conservatism cannot also be avoided in \cite{c15}. \item When considering stochastic dimensionality reduction strategy under communication delays, the distributed CI fusion estimator in \cite{o24} was suboptimal because the corresponding optimization objective was an upper bound of the estimation error covariance matrix.
-Particularly, the CI fusion results in \cite{o24} needed to solve non-convex nonlinear optimization problems online at each time, which may lead to a large number of calculation.
+Notice that the stability conditions in \cite{c15} were directly derived from the similar derivation in \cite{c32}, and thus the corresponding conservatism also cannot be avoided in \cite{c15}.
+Moreover, the stability conditions in \cite{o24} also have certain conservatism due to the inequality relaxation of 1-norm and $\infty$-norm. \item When considering stochastic dimensionality reduction strategy under communication delays, the distributed CI fusion estimator in \cite{o24} was suboptimal because the corresponding optimization objective was an upper bound of the estimation error covariance matrix.
+Particularly, the CI fusion results in \cite{o24} required to solve non-convex nonlinear optimization problems online at each time, which may lead to a large number of calculation.
 Though the distributed fusion estimator in \cite{c15} was optimal based on the optimal weighted fusion criterion, the model of communication delays cannot be applicable to the case of time-varying delays.
 More importantly, the computational complexity of the fusion estimator in \cite{c15} was also high.
 Obviously, the common disadvantage of the results in \cite{c15} and \cite{o24} is the high computation cost, and the optimal weighed fusion criterion can provide the optimal and analytic solutions.
-Therefore, based on the optimal weighted fusion criterion, how to design steady-state dimensionality reduction fusion estimators with simple calculation is of great significance in the presence of communication delays. \end{itemize} We shall solve the above two problems, and the main contributions of this paper can be summarized as follows: \begin{itemize} \item An optimal distributed Kalman fusion estimator (DKFE) is derived in the linear minimum variance sense when there are bandwidth and communication delay constraints in CPSs, and each weighting fusion matrix is calculated by the analytic form.
+Therefore, based on the optimal weighted fusion criterion, how to design steady-state dimensionality reduction fusion estimators with simple calculation is of great significance in the presence of communication delays. \end{itemize} We shall solve the above two problems, and the main contributions of this paper can be summarized as follows: \begin{itemize} \item By constructing a new common orthogonal space, the cross-covariance matrix is calculated by the recursive form, and then an optimal distributed Kalman fusion estimator (DKFE) is derived in the linear minimum variance sense when there are bandwidth and communication delay constraints in CPSs.
+Notice that each weighting fusion matrix is calculated by the analytic form.